Urszula Radwańska: 2013: Fed Cup success

-Urszula began her clay-court season at the Portugal Open.
+Radwańska began her clay-court season at the Portugal Open.
 She upset second seed Dominika Cibulková in her first-round match.
 In the second round, she lost to Ayumi Morita.
-At the Madrid Open, Urszula was defeated in the first round by seventh seed Sara Errani.
+At the Madrid Open, Radwańska was defeated in the first round by seventh seed Sara Errani.
 Her final tournament before Roland Garros was the Italian Open.
-In the first round, she upset 15th seed Ana Ivanovic.
-She then fell in the second round to Ayumi Morita.
-Ranked 40 at the French Open, Urszula stunned 30th seed and seven time Grand Slam winner Venus Williams in the first round.
+In the first round, she upset 15th seed Ana Ivanovic, before she fell in the second to Ayumi Morita.
+Ranked 40 at the French Open, Radwańska stunned 30th seed and seven time Grand Slam champion Venus Williams in the first round.
 She lost in the second round to qualifier Dinah Pfizenmaier.

 Urszula began her grass-court season at the Birmingham Classic.
 Seeded eighth and receiving a first-round bye, she was defeated in the second round by eventual finalist Donna Vekić.
 Seeded seventh at the Rosmalen Open, Urszula lost in the quarterfinals to fourth seed and eventual finalist Kirsten Flipkens.
 Ranked 44 at the Wimbledon Championships, Urszula lost in the second round to American wildcard Alison Riske.

-Urszula began her US Open series by playing at the Silicon Valley Classic.
-She won her first two rounds comfortably over Christina McHale and Daniela Hantuchová.
-She lost in the quarterfinals to third seed and eventual champion Dominika Cibulková.
-The week after Stanford, Urszula stayed in California and competed at the Southern California Open.
+Radwańska began her US Open Series by playing at the Silicon Valley Classic.
+She won comfortably over Christina McHale and Daniela Hantuchová, before losing in the quarterfinals to third seed and eventual champion Dominika Cibulková.
+The week after Stanford, Radwańska stayed in California and competed at the Southern California Open.
 She beat qualifier Marina Erakovic and sixth seed Jelena Janković in her first two rounds.
 She was defeated in the quarterfinals by top seed and eventual finalist Victoria Azarenka.
 Urszula suffered a first-round loss at the Rogers Cup to Flavia Pennetta.
 As the top seed for qualifying at the Western & Southern Open, she was defeated in the first round of qualifying by Petra Martić.
 Ranked 38t at the US Open, she lost in the second round to 15th seed Sloane Stephens.

-Seeded fifth at the Guangzhou International Open, Urszula was defeated in the first round by Vesna Dolonc.
+Seeded fifth at the Guangzhou International, Radwańska was defeated in the first round by Vesna Dolonc.
 In Tokyo at the Pan Pacific Open, she lost in the first round to 16th seed Dominika Cibulková.
-Urszula played her final tournament of the year at the China Open.
-She upset 16th seed Simona Halep in her first-round match.
-She lost in the second round to Maria Kirilenko.
+Radwańska played her final tournament of the year at the China Open.
+She upset 16th seed Simona Halep in her first-round match and lost in the second round to Maria Kirilenko.

-Urszula ended the year ranked 43.
+Radwańska ended the year ranked 43.

 2014: Shoulder injury and fall from top 200

-Urszula pulled out of the Australian Open due to a shoulder injury.
+Radwańska pulled out of the Australian Open due to a shoulder injury.